h3rald/hastyscribe/README.md

 Because:

-* It is a cross-platform, self-contained executable file
+* It is a cross-platform, self-contained executable file.
+* It can generate standalon HTML files.
-* It comes with its own stylesheet, which is automatically embedded into every HTML document, along with all the needed web fonts
+* It comes with its own stylesheet, which is automatically embedded into every HTML document, along with all the needed web fonts.
 * It is built on top of [Discount](http://www.pell.portland.or.us/~orc/Code/discount/), which means that besides standard markdown you also get:
   * strikethrough
   * automatic Table of Contents generation